 Death and the Maidens

-up to that trailer's wildly abrupt shifts in scene and tone.
-Even if you don't think you'll ever see the film, I urge you to click through the link; House's trailer is a distillation of sublime weirdness unto itself.
+I'm not sure what I can tell you about it of import that the insane trailer doesn't — except to verify that while House does have at least the framework of a story it lives up to the trailer's wildly abrupt shifts in scene and tone.
+Even if you don't think you'll ever watch the film, I urge you to click through the link for its distillation of sublime weirdness into 1¾ minutes.

-ated on these shores with (if anything) the Godzilla franchise.
+House was directed by Nobuhiko Obayashi for Toho Co., a studio most associated on these shores with the Godzilla franchise.
 Chiho Katsura wrote the screenplay based on a springboard from Obayashi that incorporated ideas from Obayashi's daughter Chigumi.
 It looks roughly like a mashup of The Monkees, Scooby-Doo, and H.R.
 Pufnstuf made for Hammer Films, by the love child of Federico Fellini and Ed Wood, starring young Japanese women.

 Despite my interest in Japanese language and history, I've never been possessed of a particular bent for manga, anime, or kaiju eiga like so many of my friends, although I certainly appreciate them as part of an omnivorous pop-cultural diet.
 No amount of that stuff will prepare you for House anyway.

 Related: Knives, Chow • Great Scott • Cabin Fever